samutayuga/putumaskubesample/podschedulingrole/step1.md

-# Lets label the nodes
+# Lets label and taints the nodes

 Inpect what nodes are there